 The apostle Paul tells us that “everything that was written in the past was written to teach us, so that through endurance and the encouragement of the Scriptures we might have hope” Romans 15:4.

 In Judges 13-16 we read the story of Samson.
 He is chosen by God and set apart in the womb for a stated purpose—to deliver Israel from the Philistines.
 Throughout his life he fails miserably at every turn.
 His lust, entitlement and pride rule him—and ruin him.
 His last days, we find him shackled in prison with his eyes gouged out.
-But those monotonous days, grinding grain for his enemies, give him time to reflect on the disgrace he has been to his noble calling, the laughingstock he has become in Israel, and the shame he has brought to his family.
+But those monotonous days, grinding grain for his enemies, give him time to reflect on the disgrace he has been to his noble calling, the laughingstock he has become in Israel, the shame he has brought to his family.

 At a celebration to their god, Dagon, Samson is summoned to entertain the Philistine rulers, along with 3000 men and women—one more humiliation for this pathetic and pitiful figure.
 But today would be different.
 Samson sees one final opportunity.
 Mustering his courage and his faith he prays to the One whose mercies are new every morning,